8igMac/random-forest/README.md

 To run the program
 - make
 - ./run.sh
-To clean the project
-- make clean
+- make clean (To clean the project)

 ## Experiments on performance
 - Relative sizes of the training and validation subsets.